wofsauge/IsaacDocs/docs/faq/interactive_FAQ.md

       ],
     },
     "INSTALL" : {
-      text: "On what plattform do you own the game on?",
+      text: "On what platform do you own the game on?",
       answers: [
         { text: "Steam", link: "WORKSHOP_INSTALL" },
         { text: "Epic Games or GOG", link: "MANUAL_INSTALL" },